 The Importance of Liquidity and Liquid Assets

 In the aftermath of September 11, 2001, terrorist attacks in New York City, the American financial system was shut down for four incredibly long days.
 With stock exchanges closed, investors learned the importance of liquidity after they temporarily lost access to cash and investments.
-They were not guaranteed the ability to sell their stocks or other securities whenever they wanted and, in fact, could be forced to sit on them indefinitely without knowing what their quoted market value would have been.
+They were not guaranteed the ability to sell their stocks or other securities whenever they wanted and could be forced to sit on them indefinitely without knowing what their quoted market value would have been.

 Liquid Assets and How to Store Them